mkaralevich/schtalt/readme.md

 Setup with `yarn && yarn dev`.

----

 ### Known issues

 - CSS variables aren't picked up from the middle of the string, e.g. `1px solid --c-black-300`
 - Parts like `mappings` and `tokens` aren't properly separated from the components
 - `emotion` doesn't generate component names inside `className` since there's only one `css` definition on `Box`.
-To fix, user has to add empty `css={{}}` on a `Box`-based component
+To fix, use `css={{}}` on a `Box`-based component
-- This is an experiment, therefore no proper testing was done
+- This is an experiment.
+Light architecture design and no tests

----

 ### Inspiration

 - [@exah/forest](https://github.com/exah/forest)
 - [theme-ui](https://github.com/system-ui/theme-ui)

----

 ### If you like idea

-I have recently discovered [https://github.com/modulz/stitches](`stitches`) that covers utilities, variants, theming, CSS variables, and more.
+I have recently discovered [`stitches`](https://github.com/modulz/stitches) that covers utilities, variants, theming, CSS variables, and more.
 It's a production-ready library focused on DX experience.